levanluu/Hubs/README.md

-# Nokori Core
+# Hubs

-Nokori Core is a rapidly scalable microservice API server enabling teams of all sizes to forego data source fetching/updating boilerplating that comprises large amounts of the code written for most projects.
+Hubs is a rapidly scalable data gateway platform.

+Teams spend countless hours writing repetitive code to fetch and put data to a variety of backend data sources.
+The majority of data connections in modern times connect via a handful of protocols, leaving developers largely copying and pasting mostly verbatim code to simply get and put data for their applications.

-With Core, connect the world's most popular SQL databases and any HTTP Rest API in seconds within the same interface you test adhoc queries and connections.
+With Hubs, we've abstracted the repetitive boilerplating, freeing developers to connect the world's most popular SQL databases and any HTTP Rest API in seconds within the same interface you test adhoc queries and connections via [Nokori UI](https://github.com/getnokori/nokori-ui).

 ## About